skolenik/svyset_manifesto/README.md

 ___

 ## Documentation on appropriate design-based analysis techniques for complex sample survey data: rubrics
+Large scale data collections are nowadays routinely released to the public.
+They typically include anonymized survey micro-date, along with some variables that include details about the fieldwork itself, and one or several weighting variables that allow any data user to correct for unequal sampling probabilities introducted in the survey design, as well as errors introduced by coverage and/or nonresponse errors.
+The survey datasets are accompanied with survey documentation that explain the design of the surveys and details on the measurements taken.
+In teh next section we first propose a short checklist in order to assess the qualityt of survey documentation.
+We then apply the checklist to several existing and widely used public datasets.
+We argue that the documentation should be understandable and usable to the average applied scientist, and conclude with recommendations on how to improve survey documentation.

 1. **Can a survey statistician figure out from the documentation how to set the data up for correct estimation?**
 This would be a person with training on par with or exceeding the level of the Lohr (1999) or Kish (1965) textbooks, and applied